-Tel 01455 883300 (Mon to Fri, 10am to 4pm) Email bacp@bacp.co.uk www.bacp.co.uk
+Tel 01455 883300 Email bacp@bacp.co.uk www.bacp.co.uk

 Promotes awareness of counselling and signposts people to appropriate services across the UK.
 You can also search for a qualified counsellor on their 'How to find a therapist' page.